Sumeet-Raina/CV/README.md

 ## Experience
 **Government Primary school - Pathankot** (September 2008 - October 2010)
 *Teacher*
--Core Responsibilities
+- Core Responsibilities
--Lesson planning.
+- Lesson planning.
--Deliver the lesson.
+- Deliver the lesson.
--Arrange extracurricular activities for students.
+- Arrange extracurricular activities for students.
--Mark test papers.
+- Mark test papers.
--Arranging parent meetings.
+- Arranging parent meetings.
--Supporting those children with special educational needs by setting them goals and organising resources so they could meet them.
+- Supporting those children with special educational needs by setting them goals and organising resources.

 **Mango Tree Nursery - Kingston** (January 2011 to March 2015) *Teaching Assistant*
--Core Responsibilities
+- Core Responsibilities
--Working with the room leader to deliver the best learning experience for the pupils.
+- Working with the room leader to deliver the best learning experience for the pupils.
--Supporting those children with special educational needs by setting them goals and organising resources so they could meet them.
+- Supporting those children with special educational needs by setting them goals and organising resources so they could meet them.
--Maintaining behaviour standards and resolving conflicts.
+- Maintaining behaviour standards and resolving conflicts.
--Helping the staff with day-to-day computing and AV issues, working with the premises manager to fix hardware issues and deploying software and user credentials on the network.
+- Helping the staff with day-to-day computing and AV issues, working with the premises manager to fix hardware issues and deploying software and user credentials on the network.

 ## Hobbies

+📗I enjoy reading fiction and non-fiction books
+🎥Going to movies
+🚗Travelling
 Any cool stuff that makes you a super part of a software development team